 4. Drive down the Garden Route - this route leading from Cape Town up the east coast to Plettenberg Bay is simply stunning.
 Beautiful places to stay along the way are Knysna, Sedgfield and Wilderness.
 Hire a kayak and explore these towns by water - theres a lot of it!

 5. The final one is a tough one - but I'd recommend going to climb in the Drakensberg mountains (http://www.drakensberg.kzn.org.za/) - some of the highest mountains in South Africa.
 National Park chalets and campsite abound and the mountains are awe inspiring.

 Last thing - going on a township tour (eg: of Soweto - see: http://www.vhupo-tours.com/Soweto_Tours.asp) to see the diversity in how people live in SA is another "must do".

-Good luck and have a great time, South Africa is a stunning place to visit. about 10 years ago
+Good luck and have a great time, South Africa is a stunning place to visit. over 10 years ago